The Mar-Keys: Final years (1970-1971)

 For the final album credited to the Mar-Keys, 1971's Memphis Experience Stax simply assembled a number of instrumental cuts from various sources, without regard for group continuity.
 Three of the album's seven cuts were outtakes from sessions by the Bar-Kays, while the other cuts were performed by various uncredited Memphis musicians with no other ties to the Mar-Keys' past.

 Legacy and later activity

 The legacy of the Mar-Keys is that they were key players in the development of Southern soul and Memphis soul.

 In 2012, the Mar-Keys regrouped with a lineup consisting of original members Wayne Jackson, Floyd Newman, Don Nix, Smoochy Smith, Terry Johnson, plus former M.G.
 Lewie Steinberg, and original member Packy Axton's son Chuck.

 Terry Johnson (born James Terry Johnson on April 3, 1943, in Memphis, Tennessee) died on March 19, 2016, after a short illness, at age 72.

+Jerry Lee "Smoochy" Smith (born November 13, 1939 in East Prairie, Missouri) died on September 6, 2022, in Bartlett, Tennessee, at the age of 82.